GoogleCloudPlatform/terraform-validator/README.md

 # Terraform Validator

 This tool is used to validate terraform plans before they are applied.
-Validations are ran using Forseti Config Validator.
+Validations are based on policies from the Config Validator [Policy Library](https://github.com/forseti-security/policy-library).

+**Note**: Using Terraform Validator does _not_ require an active installation of Forseti.
+Terraform Validator is a self-contained binary.

 Note: this tool supports Terraform v0.12 by default.
 To switch to use Terraform v0.11, please see the section [Terraform v0.11](#terraform-v011).